 The Archives shall collect:

-- Institutional records such as minutes, reports, correspondence and other materials generated by or for the College and Seminary.
+- Institutional records such as minutes, reports, correspondence and other materials generated by or for the University and Seminary.

-- Manuscripts including correspondence, scrapbooks, notebooks, diaries, memoirs and other materials of a personal nature that document the activities and history of the College and Seminary.
+- Manuscripts including correspondence, scrapbooks, notebooks, diaries, memoirs and other materials of a personal nature that document the activities and history of the University and Seminary.

-- Published materials such as catalogs, yearbooks, and directories generated by or about the College and Seminary.
+- Published materials such as catalogs, yearbooks, and directories generated by or about the University and Seminary.

-- Photographs documenting the history and activities of the College and Seminary.
+- Photographs documenting the history and activities of the University and Seminary.